Amazon launches its Irish website

 While some may welcome Amazon's further commitment to Ireland, others might lament the impact it could have on local shops and high streets.

 Regardless of your views on Amazon, it's also important to remember that it isn't always the cheapest place to buy something.
-Although it offers super competitive prices on a multitude of products, local stores are sometimes better value.
-And buying local also means you won't have to worry about delivery delays or delivery charges either.
+Although it offers super competitive prices on a multitude of products, local stores can still sometimes be better value.
+Buying local also means you won't have to worry about delivery delays or delivery charges either.